Johnny Crowley (Gaelic footballer): Senior

 Crowley only played one league for Kerry in 2001.
 The opening game against Louth.
 He was back for the championship opener against Tipperary.
-Kerry ran out easy winners by 3–17 to 1–04, with Crowley scoring 1–02.
+Kerry ran out winners by 3–17 to 1–04, with Crowley scoring 1–02.
 It was the fifth and final goal Crowley would score against Tipperary in the championship.
 This set up a semi-final meeting with Limerick.
-In what was only his second time facing the Shannon siders, Crowley's side ran out comfortable winners on a 1-15 to 0–10 scoreline, with Crowley scoring 3 points.
-This set up yet another Munster final with old rivals Cork.
-Kerry were winners in a high-scoring game, winning by 0–19 to 1–13, with Crowley scoring 0–04 from Right Corner Forward.
+In what was only his second time facing the Shannon siders, Crowley's side ran out winners on a 1-15 to 0–10 scoreline, with Crowley scoring 3 points.
+This set up yet another Munster final with Cork.
+Kerry were winners in a high-scoring game, winning by 0–19 to 1–13, with Crowley scoring 0–04 from right corner forward.
 2001 saw for the first time in the football championship a quarter-final stage.
 Kerry faced off with Dublin in Thurles.
-It was the first championship meeting between the two sides since the '70s and '80s.
-The game ended in a draw thanks to a super late score from a sideline by Maurice Fitzgerald.
+It was the first championship meeting between the two sides since the 1970s and 1980s.
+The game ended in a draw thanks to a late score from a sideline by Maurice Fitzgerald.
 Crowley himself finished the game with 3 points.
-The replay was another exciting game and 2-02 from Crowley helped Kerry to a 2–12 to 1–12 win.
-Kerry faced into the All Ireland semi-final in confident mood when they faced Meath, who themselves had needed a replay to overcome Westmeath in their Q/F tie.
-Meath ran out easy winners on a 2–14 to 0–05 scoreline, a result that was Kerry's heaviest championship defeat.
+In the replay, 2-02 from Crowley helped Kerry to a 2–12 to 1–12 win.
+Kerry faced Meath in the All Ireland semi-final, who themselves had needed a replay to overcome Westmeath in their Q/F tie.
+Meath won on a 2–14 to 0–05 scoreline, a result that was Kerry's heaviest championship defeat.
 In what was to be Crowley's best individual season, he finished the year with an All Star and 2–15 in six games.